bodo-ai/Bodo/docs/index.rst

 Bodo has several advantages over other big data analytics systems (which are usually distributed scheduler libraries):

-- Simple programming with native Python APIs like Pandas and Numpy (no "Pandas-like" API layers)
+- Simple programming with native Python APIs such as Pandas and Numpy (no "Pandas-like" API layers)
 - Extreme performance and scalability using true parallelism and advanced compiler technology
 - Very high reliability due to binary code generation, which avoids distributed library failures
 - Simple deployment using standard Python workflows
 - Flexible integration with other systems such as cloud storage, data warehouses, and visualization tools

-..
-TODO: Conceptual diagram
+.. raw:: html

+   <iframe width="800" height="540" src="https://www.youtube.com/embed/PO5ke4MD_cI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This documentation covers the basics of using Bodo and provides a reference